 2. Devon

 Devon is a popular holiday destination for families, thanks to its endless activities and stretching beaches.
-Devon is known for its long and dramatic coastline, perfect for dog walks and bird watching.
+Devon is known for its long, dramatic coastline, perfect for dog walks and birdwatching.
 This is lined with benches for quick stops to enjoy the sea air.

 With plenty of towns to explore, including Torquay, Paignton and Dartmouth, you won’t run out of things to see or do here.
-Devon offers a slower pace of life, making it ideal for elderly explorers who want a peaceful break from the hustle and bustle of their usual routine.
+Devon offers a slower pace of life, making it ideal for elderly explorers seeking a peaceful break from their usual routine.

 What’s more, Devon strongly focuses on supporting older adults and ensuring their independence as much as possible.
 There’s excellent access to healthcare services and transport links, allowing you to get around freely without having to depend on family or friends.